 Pimavanserin is a new chemical entity that we discovered and have advanced to Phase III development as a potential first-in-class treatment for Parkinson's disease psychosis.
-Pimavanserin is a small molecule product candidate that can be taken orally as a tablet once-a-day.
+Pimavanserin is a small molecule that can be taken orally as a tablet once-a-day.
 Pimavanserin selectively blocks the activity of the 5-HT2A receptor, a drug target that plays an important role in psychosis.
-We hold worldwide rights to pimavanserin and have established a patent portfolio, which includes numerous issued patents generically covering pimavanserin as well as issued patents specifically covering pimavanserin in the United States, Europe and several additional countries.
+We hold worldwide rights to pimavanserin and have established a patent portfolio, which includes numerous issued patents covering pimavanserin in the United States, Europe and several additional countries.

-We have selected Parkinson's disease psychosis as our lead indication for pimavanserin and we are currently focused on advancing our Phase III program for this indication.
-We also believe that pimavanserin has the potential to address a range of additional neurological and psychiatric indications that are undeserved by currently marketed antipsychotics.
+We have selected Parkinson's disease psychosis as our lead indication for pimavanserin and we are focused on advancing our Phase III program toward registration for this indication.
+We believe that pimavanserin also has the potential to address a range of other neurological and psychiatric indications that are underserved by currently marketed antipsychotics.
 We have completed a Phase II trial with pimavanserin as a co-therapy in schizophrenia and have established a protocol for a future Phase II feasibility study to explore the potential of pimavanserin as a treatment for Alzheimer's disease psychosis.
-In the future, we intend to use our Phase III Parkinson's disease psychosis program as a foundation to develop and commercialize pimavanserin for these and other potential central nervous system indications through or in collaboration with strategic partners.
+In the future, we intend to use our Phase III Parkinson's disease psychosis program as a foundation to develop and commercialize pimavanserin for these and other potential neurological and psychiatric indications independently or in collaboration with strategic partners.